wangfuhui427/zhang-B1a-Weaning-scRNA-Analysis/README.md

 # zhang-B1a-Weaning-scRNA-Analysis
-R scripts for the analysis and figure generation of the manuscript "A single-cell transcriptomic and B-cell receptor repertoire dataset of mouse peritoneal B-1a cells across the weaning transition"
+R scripts for the analysis and figure generation of the manuscript "Weaning-driven Dietary Transition Shapes Transcriptome and BCR Repertoire of Mouse Peritoneal B1a Cells: Insights from Single-cell Analysis"
-# Code for: A single-cell transcriptomic and B-cell receptor repertoire dataset of mouse peritoneal B-1a cells across the weaning transition
+# Code for: Weaning-driven Dietary Transition Shapes Transcriptome and BCR Repertoire of Mouse Peritoneal B1a Cells: Insights from Single-cell Analysis

 This repository contains the R scripts used for the analysis and figure generation in our manuscript submitted to *Scientific Data*.

 ## Data Availability

-All raw and processed data have been deposited at NODE with the provisional project ID: SUB00041704 (https://www.biosino.org/node/).
+All raw and processed data have been deposited at NODE with the project ID: OEP00006590 (https://www.biosino.org/node/).

 ## Software and Environment